 The Series 2014A and 2014B bonds were issued as Qualified Energy Conservation Bonds (QECB) under provisions of the Internal Revenue Code.
 NUCorp expects to receive a cash subsidy payment from the United States Treasury equal to 70% of the interest payable on the Series 2014A and 2014B bonds.
 The subsidy payment is contingent on federal regulations and is subject to change.
-NUCorp received a subsidy payment for \$192,087 and accrued a second subsidy payment of \$192,086, for a total of \$384,173, for the year ended June 30, 2018.
-NUCorp received a subsidy payment of \$382,939 during the year ended June 30, 2017.
+NUCorp recorded income from this subsidy of \$387,875 and \$387,052, during the years ended June 30, 2021 and 2020, respectively.